kudobuilder/kudo/keps/0017-pipe-tasks.md

 ## Alternatives

-An alternative approach would use the provided `container` as the main container (or let the user provide a complete Pod spec).
-We would inject a sidecar with a go executable which would:
+An alternative approach would allow user to specify the main container (`containers` field) or let the user provide a complete Pod spec.
+We would inject a sidecar with a go executable which have to:
 - Use controller runtime, watch its own Pod status and wait for termination of the main container
 - Once the main container exits, it would copy the referenced files and store them as specified
 - We would use `restartPolicy: Never/OnFailure` to prevent the main container from restarting